BetterThanTomorrow/calva/README.md

 * Let me know what you want.
 PRs welcome, file an issue or tweet me: [@pappapez](https://twitter.com/pappapez)

 ## Dependencies

-* Uses nrepl for evaluation / communication
-* Uses cider-nrepl for added nrepl functionality
+Uses nrepl for evaluation / communication, and cider-nrepl for added nrepl functionality

 Best place, imho, to configure them is in the `~/.lein/profiles.clj` like so: